wytlines100/UnverifiedV2/README.md

 - Logic added for Armor HUD to show only ingame and NOT in menu.
 - 3 New languages!
 (French, Dutch, Russian)
 - 1 More new theme added!
-- Bumped version to 2.2
+- Bumped version from `2.1.1 -> 2.2`
-- Documentation changes.
+- Documentation changes again.

 ### 2.1.1
 - Added Chat Profanity Checker
 - Updated authors
-- Bumped version from 2.1.0 -> 2.1.1
+- Bumped version from `2.1.0 -> 2.1.1`
-- Refined updates for docs
+- Refined updates for `README.md`

 ### 2.1.0
 - Added Settings panel with sound, notification, animation, and module-persistence toggles